 Format.
 Uploads must be in PDF.
 Although no specific format is required, we suggest using an ACM template (either single- or double-column) in review mode, which adds line number annotations that reviewers can refer to when giving feedback.

-Page limit: 2 pages of main content, unlimited number of references and appendices.
+Page limit: 2 pages of main content, excluding references and appendices.
 (Please note that reviewers are not required or expected to read appendices.)

 Anonymity: submissions should be anonymized for peer review.